-The 2016 W.D.
-Borrie Prize for the best student paper on a population-related topic is now open.
-Students of demography and population studies, enrolled in an Australian or New Zealand tertiary institution in 2016, are invited to submit an entry for the Borrie Prize.
-The deadline for entries has been extended to Friday 3 March 2017.
-There are three prize categories:
+The W.D.
+Borrie Prize is awarded to the best student paper on a population-related topic.
+Students of demography and population studies, enrolled in an Australian or New Zealand tertiary institution are eligible to enter across three prize categories:

 Borrie Prize Rules and Entry Form